noxuz/Robotics_Nanodegree/README.md

-# roboticsnanodegree
+# Final project from the Robotics Software Engineering program at Udacity
-Final project from the robotics nanodegree at udacity It consists of a mobile robot performing autonomous navigation, localizing itself with the acml algorithm, in a map generated with the help of the gmapping ROS package.
+It consists of a mobile robot performing autonomous navigation, localizing itself with the acml algorithm, in a map generated with the help of the gmapping ROS package.